Medications and Drugs

 Alemtuzumab is an antibody made from animal DNA.

-Alemtuzumab is used to treat chronic lymphocytic leukemia.
+Alemtuzumab is used to treat chronic B-cell lymphocytic leukemia.

-Alemtuzumab may also be used for purposes other than those listed in this medication guide.
+Alemtuzumab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of alemtuzumab (Campath)?